 We here at Orson's Publishing are beyond thrilled to bring Mike Corrao's Man, Oh Man to you, a novel that has been described as a "journey through thoughtscape filled with cigarette smoke," a "distorted, contemplative, and refracted look at the nature of storytelling itself," and a "crafty experiment of form—it's like nothing I've read before."

-Man, Oh Man by Mike Corrao will be published on October 23rd, 2018.
-It's now available for pre-order.
+Man, Oh Man by Mike Corrao is now available.

 Mike Corrao is a young writer and filmmaker working out of Minneapolis, where he earned his B.A. in film and English literature at the University of Minnesota.
 In 2016 he was an artist-in-residence for the Altered Esthetics Film Festival.
 His work has appeared in over 20 different publications, including Entropy, decomP, Cleaver, and the Portland Review.
 Man, Oh Man is his first novel.